papalozarou/wipiun/README.md

 ### 4.1 Customising the `.env` file

-You should be able to run the project without making changes to the `.env` file.
+You should be able to run the project without making changes to the `.env` file, however there are two changes that you may want to make.

+#### 4.1.1 Changing the user name and group name

 If you want to more closely match your host system values, run:

 ```
 :~ $ whoami && id